The impact on the families

 |Winburg Concentration Camp

-They were later transferred to the Bloemfontein camp which is where they were when the war ended.
-The family history indicates that they then returned to Bethel for a period before moving to Brakpan in the Transvaal which is where both Jabez and Martha Louisa died – he in 1938 and she in 1964.
+Family stories suggest that they were transferred to the Bloemfontein 50 camp at some stage.
+This seems unlikely as this would have required a move to and then from the Bloemfontein camp between 17 October 1901 and 8 January 1903, when they were discharged from the Winburg camp to “Town.”
+There are also no records of them at the Bloemfontein camp.
+After leaving the camp, the family believe that they returned to Bethel for a period before moving to Brakpan in the Transvaal which is where both Jabez and Martha Louisa died – he in 1938 and she in 1964.

 Martha Louisa retained an intense antagonism to the British until her death which, together with the fact that they were interned past the end of the war, suggests that they were forced inmates.
-Mary Eliza’s death notice, however, notes that the family was living in a railway cottage and that Jabez was working as a Ganger which suggests that they were voluntary inmates.
+The camp records show that Jabez was the Camp Policeman which suggest that maybe they weren’t.
 It may well be that they were forced into the camp like many of their relatives were and were similarly not regarded as Boer sympathisers and allowed some dispensations.
 Jabez did not make a claim for compensation after the war so there is no hint from that direction.
 (Jeff Leader Pvt.
 Comm.)

 ©Alun Stevens 2021